-With Multivendor Marketplace App, You can convert your store into a fully-fledged marketplace where multiple sellers get registered and sell their products all over the globe.
+With Multivendor Marketplace App, You can convert your store into a marketplace where multiple sellers can register and sell their products all over the globe.

-You might have heard about Etsy, a well-known online global marketplace focused in selling specialized handmade goods and vintage items.
-So, if Your registered sellers have their stores on Etsy too and they want their Etsy store’s products to be sold on admin’s marketplace then this can be accomplished using Etsy Connector APP.
+You might know about Etsy, a well-known online global marketplace that focuses on selling handmade goods and vintage items.
+So, if Your sellers have their stores on Etsy too and they want to sell their Etsy store’s products on the admin’s marketplace then use Etsy Connector APP.

-Admin can enable this feature app by approving the additional charge of $25 USD/month and allow sellers to import their Etsy store’s products to admin’s marketplace and accordingly manage the inventory at both the ends.
+Admin can enable this feature app by approving the additional charge of $25 USD/month.
+Thus, allow sellers to import their Etsy store’s products to the admin’s marketplace.
+Accordingly, manage the inventory at both ends.

 Let’s Explore the Features in detail.

-- Admin can allow the marketplace sellers to connect their Etsy stores with admin’s Shopify store.
+Admin can allow the marketplace sellers to connect their Etsy stores with the admin’s Shopify store.

-- Products created on Etsy can be imported using product’s listing ID(s) with “approval pending state”.
+Products created on Etsy can be imported using the product’s listing ID(s) with “approval pending state”.

-- Seller can import products in bulk using CSV file having multiple product’s listing IDs.
+The seller can import products in bulk using CSV file having multiple product listing IDs.

-- If any order is placed on admin’s store, the same will be updated on Etsy too.
+If an order is placed on the admin’s store, the same will be updated on Etsy too.

-- If any order is placed on Etsy, seller will have the option to import orders either by “Order status” or by “Receipt IDs”.
+If an order is placed on Etsy, the seller will have the option to import orders either by “Order status” or by “Receipt IDs”.

-- Orders can be imported in bulk using CSV file of order’s receipt IDs.
+Orders can be imported in bulk using the CSV file of order’s receipt IDs.

-- 100 Orders will be imported by selecting “Order status” and rest of the orders will be imported by “receipt IDs”.
+100 Orders will be imported by selecting “Order Status” and the rest of the orders will be imported by “receipt IDs”.

 In Feature Apps section, Search for “Shopify-Etsy Conenctor“.

-Click on “Install” button to get this feature app.
+Further, click on the “Install” button to get this feature app.

 Tap the “Agree” button and Proceed to approve the charge.